No longer happy in your present job? Consider joining the government.

 Here’s why you should consider working for the government:

 Security of tenure is one of the top reasons people want to work for the government, according to the JobStreet survey.

 Unlike private companies, the government will never go out of business.
 Some agencies may get dissolved, but government job opportunities still abound.
-In fact, there are hundreds of thousands of unfilled positions waiting for qualified candidates.
+There are hundreds of thousands of unfilled positions waiting for qualified candidates.

 Permanent government employees enjoy job stability.
 Once you get a regular position, you won’t get easily fired.
 You’re guaranteed to stay employed until your retirement.
 Only a valid reason or a court ruling can remove a regular employee from the service.

 The low salary is one of the biggest misconceptions about working in the government.
-But actually, government salaries are competitive with the private sector—especially for entry-level positions up to the middle-management level.
+But actually, government salaries are competitive with the private sector, especially for entry-level positions up to middle-management.

 For instance, public school teachers are paid twice as much as their private school counterparts3, according to then Budget Secretary Benjamin Diokno.
 Teachers in public schools are paid even during vacation.

-This is because the government implements the Salary Standardization Law that increased the rates being paid to its workers.
+This is because the government implements the Salary Standardization Law, increasing the rates paid to its workers.

-Aside from very competitive salaries, full-time and part-time government employees (whether regular, casual, contractual, or coterminous) enjoy plenty of benefits and privileges.
+Aside from very competitive salaries, full-time and part-time government employees (regular, casual, contractual, or coterminous) enjoy plenty of benefits and privileges.

 However—just to set your expectations right—government employees must meet certain conditions before they qualify for each benefit (see the table below).